Inside Google Ads Ecom Lab: Q2 2026 Community Update

 Join Google Ads eCom Lab at skool.com/google-ads-ecom.
 Thirty seconds, no credit card, full access.

 When you land inside, go to the classroom first.
-Start with the tracking validation module - it is the most urgent fix for most accounts.
+Start with the tracking validation module.
+It is the most urgent fix for most accounts.
 Then check the Q2 module drops.
 Then post in the feed and introduce your store.

 The operators in chat will tell you what to look at for your specific account.